 The rest of the songs in the film were written by songwriting duos Mack Gordon and Harry Revel (We’re Not Dressing), and Herb Magidson and Con Conrad, with a score by music director Max Steiner (The Most Dangerous Game, Virginia City).

 Fred Astaire plays famous dancer Guy Holden (one of the many times he would play a song-and-dance-man) who falls in love with Mimi Glossop (Ginger Rogers, Primrose Path).
 She is less enthused.
 Mimi has a flighty Aunt Hortense (played by Alice Brady, the mother in My Man Godfrey), and Guy has a flighty best buddy Egbert (Edward Everett Horton).
 How great and perfectly 1930s are all these names?

-Erik Rhodes plays Tonetti, the “co-respondent,” Eric Blore (Barbara Stanwyck’s “English uncle” in The Lady Eve) appears as a very amusing waiter, and seventeen-year-old Betty Grable drops in for a musical number.
+Erik Rhodes plays Tonetti, the “co-respondent,” Eric Blore (Barbara Stanwyck’s “English uncle” in The Lady Eve and Joel McCrea’s valet in Sullivan’s Travels) appears as a very amusing waiter, and seventeen-year-old Betty Grable drops in for a musical number.
 Off we go!